nksegos/AD_Integrator/README.md

 * **Load parameters as flag options**: The user provides the parameters as arguments to the scripts prior to the execution. **NOTE**: The password must be provided in a file if that execution mode is chosen.
 * ~~**Set the necessary variables within the script**~~: Even though all the necessary variables can be set in the first 10 lines...**No. Just don't.
 That's ghetto.**

+## Prerequisites
+* The AD domain you are joining is the search domain in /etc/resolv.conf.
+* Your DNS server resolves to the Domain Controller.
+* You have internet access.
+Even though if all the packages are pre-installed to the system, I suppose it wouldn't be necessary.
 ## integrator.sh
 ```
 $ ./integrator.sh -h